Broken Garage Door Spring

 Extension Springs

-The spring is attached on one end to a rear hanger bracket and the other end is attached to the bottom of the door through a cable and pulley system.
+One end of the spring is connected to a rear hanger bracket, while the other end is fastened to the bottom of the door using a cable and pulley system.
+When the door is closed, the spring stretches, accumulating potential energy for future use when the door is opened again.

 Spring Repair Safety